-AP EXPLAINS: A Georgia governor’s race, still going
+AP Explains: A close, maybe disputed Georgia governor’s race

 Abrams is a 44-year-old lawyer, former state legislative leader and moonlighting romance novelist who campaigns as an unabashed liberal.
 She promises to expand Medicaid insurance coverage and prioritize spending on public education, while endorsing tighter gun regulations and criticizing President Donald Trump’s hard line on immigration.

-Kemp is a 55-year-old, two-term secretary of state who’s echoed Trump’s immigration rhetoric.
+Kemp is a 55-year-old two-term secretary of state who’s echoed Trump’s immigration rhetoric.
 He’s flaunted his guns, chain saw and pickup truck in his campaign ads.
 He promises to “put Georgians first,” blasts “fake news” and lambastes Abrams as a tool of “socialists” and “liberal billionaires” who “want to turn Georgia into California.”

 Both nominees framed the race as a “battle for the soul” of the state — a characterization supported by Georgians voting in numbers nearing their turnout for the 2016 presidential election.